atomiczagnut/ukelele_scales/README.md

 TODO:
 * Add typing to all functions
+* Add unit tests for all dictionaries and functions
 * Add a dropdown menu to display more scales
 * Seperate into two drop down menus for scale and key
 * Implement functionality for the high G string